lopelex/node-red-contrib-harmony/README.md

 **IP** address can be autodetected by clicking on the search button in the configuration node.

 When an **Activity** is switched on the Harmony Hub, the node sends an object with a payload to the output:
-`payload: { activityId: activityId, activityStatus: activityStatus }` The *activityId* is the ID of the current activity, the *activityStatus* represents the following states:
+`payload: { activity: activityId, status: activityStatus }` The *activityId* is the ID of the current activity, the *activityStatus* represents the following states:
-0 = Hub is off, 1 = Activity is starting, 2 = Activity is started, 3 = Hub is turning off.
+0 = Hub is off, 1 = Activity is starting, 2 = Activity is started, 3 = Hub is turning off, 4 = Activity is started but value is cached.

 ## Built With